NZR AB class: Frame replacement

 During the late 1950s to early 1960s, many older AB class locomotives were being withdrawn as they wore out and were replaced by locomotives displaced from other regions.
 With many engines still in relatively good condition, these engines were cannibalised following withdrawal to keep other engines going until they were either worn out or replaced by the new diesel locomotives then being purchased by NZR.
 This became a fairly common practice at the time; as the locomotives were of a standard design, parts could be taken from any engine to ensure another could keep running for some time to come.

 One example of this was AB 792, one of the ten WAB class conversions from 1947 to 1957.
 Shopped for an 'A' grade overhaul at Hillside Workshops, the locomotive had a cracked mainframe but was otherwise in mechanically good condition.
 It was decided to use part of the good-condition frames from under AB 661, then recently withdrawn, to replace the damaged section from 792.
 The locomotive's frame was then altered by cutting the affected section out and fitting the new frame section, ex-661.

-This meant that certain locomotives should have changed identity - the identity of the locomotive is attached (supposedly) to the frame of the locomotive.
-Therefore, AB 792 should have become AB 661 as a result of the frame repairs.
-However, with 661 written off and 792 being a younger locomotive that still had an economic career ahead, the NZR would not have considered 'returning' 661 to service and 'scrapping' 792.
+This meant that certain locomotives should have changed identity - the identity of the locomotive is attached to the frame of the locomotive.
+AB 792 should have become AB 661 as a result of the frame repairs.
+With 661 written off and 792 being a younger locomotive that still had an economic career ahead, NZR would not have considered returning 661 to service and scrapping 792.

 Withdrawal

 The majority of the class was withdrawn from NZR services during the 1960s, as diesel traction replaced steam, with the last concentrations of the AB class being located on the West Coast and in Southland.
 Many of those withdrawn were South Island locomotives which had reached the end of their economic lives between 1963 and 1967 (when the DJ class diesels arrived) and were replaced by ex-North Island locomotives.
-By 1971, several still remained on the books at the close of steam operations on the NZR.
+By 1971, several remained on the books at the close of steam operations on NZR.

-Three remained on NZR books in 1972 - AB's 778 and 795 remained at Lyttelton to heat the carriages for the "Boat Train", formerly known in an informal manner as the "Jackaroo", while AB 663 remained either at Greymouth's Elmer Lane locomotive depot or at Dunedin.
-With interest for a nostalgic steam-operated train growing, both 778 and 795 were restored that same year for the famous Kingston Flyer.
+Three remained on NZR books in 1972 - ABs 778 and 795 remained at Lyttelton to heat the carriages for the "Boat Train", formerly known in an informal manner as the "Jackaroo", while AB 663 remained either at Greymouth's Elmer Lane locomotive depot or at Dunedin.
+With interest in a nostalgic steam-operated train growing, both 778 and 795 were restored that same year for the famous Kingston Flyer.
 AB 663 was used initially at Dunedin for spare parts to keep 778 and 795, now named David McKellar and Greenvale respectively.